sevenval/flat-docs/reference/OpenAPI/differences.md

     x-flat-flow: login-flow.xml
 ```

 It is by no means a bad thing to write a conformant definition and provide a `description` or `version` information.
-But often it slows you unnecessarily down and worsens readability.
+However, it frequently slows you down unnecessarily and degrades readability.
 FLAT allows you to quickly define the endpoints of your API and start working on them.
-Once setup, you can gradually elaborate them by adding more operations and [schemas](validation.md) for requests and responses.
+Once set up, you can gradually refine them by adding more operations and [schemas](validation.md) for requests and responses.

-> 📎 Note that [other tools](/cookbook/swagger-docs.md) often require a complete Swagger definition and may refuse to process FLAT's slimeline definitions.
+> 📎 Note that [other tools](/cookbook/swagger-docs.md) often require a complete Swagger definition and may refuse to process FLAT's slimline definitions.

 ## Wildcard Paths